Updated 15 February 2009 .

 Software Development Links

-If you're a developer you might be interested in some of my software development links - tools, libraries and resources for software development I've collected over the years.
+If you're a software developer yourself, you might be interested in checking out my page of web links for tools, libraries and resources for software development I've collected over the years.